gwu-cs-sysprog/lectures/aggregate.md

 Program output:
 ```
-I am sibin, and I live in /home/sibin
+I am jie, and I live in /Users/jie
 ```

 You can see all of the environmental variables available by default with: